 As mentioned in the introduction one of the objectives of this study was to compare the performance of Au-PVP-free NPs and Au-PVP NPs towards the CO2RR.
-The representative TEM micrographs of the as-prepared Au-PVP-free and Au-PVP NPs, and particle size distributions derived from the TEM and SAXS analysis for these two colloidal Au NPs are given in Figure 1.
-The size distributions of both colloids (with and without PVP) was determined by measuring the Ferret-diameter of XY randomly selected nanoparticles from XY TEM pictures.
-As expected, (both samples come from the same batch) a similar particle size of ~6 nm is observed within the error margin for both samples.
-Yet, a very high deviation of about 6 nm was observed for the PVPcontaining sample.
+The representative TEM micrographs of the as-prepared Au-PVP-free and Au-PVP NPs, and particle size distributions derived from the TEM and SAXS analysis for these two Au NP colloids are given in Figure 1.
+As expected, (both samples are aliquotes of the same batch) similar particle size of ~6 nm is observed within the error margin for both samples.
+Yet, a very high deviation of about 6 nm was observed for the PVP-containing sample.
 This deviation was linked to particularly large black "chunks" observed in the TEM images (Figure 1-d) that were included in the size determination to avoid systematic exclusion of potentially large Au NPs and led to a tail to larger particle sizes in the particle size histogram.
 Yet, it is more likely that these "chunks" can be attributed to dried PVP on the TEM grids since the Au-PVP colloidal suspension potentially still contained free PVP.
 SAXS measurements were additionally performed on the colloidal dispersions (without the need for drying) to validate the size distribution obtained by TEM.
-The retrieved probability density function derived from SAXS analysis indicates a narrower size distribution than evaluated by TEM when PVP was used with a size around 6.2 ± 1.
-9 nm, Figure 1-f.
+The retrieved probability density function derived from SAXS analysis indicates a narrower size distribution than evaluated by TEM when PVP was used with a size around 6.2 ± 1.9 nm, Figure 1-f.
 Consequently, we can investigate the effect of PVP on the CO2RR without the potential influence of a particle size effect.